Your content might be fantastic, but learning how to write a blog post is more about how you present your information to your potential readers.

-Images can do the same, but can also give a short period of relief for your readers’ eyes.
+Images can do the same but can also give a short period of relief for your readers’ eyes.

 You can create a little mood within your content by adding images that tell a bit of your story.
 Adding space before and after an image is sometimes a good idea too.

-Feel free to express your self a little!
+Feel free to express yourself a little.

 Select images that suit the look of your blog, and always resize them to fit your theme format.

-Standardising your image sizes is also a good idea because it adds uniformity and appeal.
+Standardizing your image sizes is also a good idea because it adds uniformity and appeal.

 But make sure you have the necessary rights or permission for all images you use.

-If you have Google Adsense on your blog, another way break up your text is with native ads.
+If you have Google Adsense on your blog, another way to break up your text is with native ads.

-You can style these ads to the same or very similar typography as your blog.
-You can insert them at appropriate places, similar to how you would decide to add an image.
+You can insert them in appropriate places, similar to how you would decide to add an image.

-Take the time to do a short step by step audit of your blog
+Take the time to do a short step-by-step audit of your blog

-Great blog writing is all about the way you present your words to your readers.
+Excellent blog writing is all about the way you present your words to your readers.
 You want to make it a pleasure for them to read and enjoy.

-Before you start writing your next post or content marketing article, look at your blog and think about what improvements you could make.
+Before you start writing your next post or content marketing article, look at your blog, and think about what improvements you could make.